-- SPORT0 transmit autobuffer-highest priority

-- SPORT0 receive autobuffer

-- SPORT1 transmit autobuffer

-- SPORT1 receive autobuffer

-- Unmasked pending interrupts in priority order
+- SPORT0 transmit autobuffer-highest priority (not on ADSP-2105) - SPORT0 receive autobuffer (not on ADSP-2105) - SPORT1 transmit autobuffer - SPORT1 receive autobuffer - · Unmasked pending interrupts in priority order

-Interrupt and Autobuffer Service Example
+5.13.8 Interrupt & Autobuffer Service Example

-Figure 5-33 shows the execution of a serial port interrupt based on a request that meets the setup and hold time requirements.
+Figure 5.35 shows the execution of a serial port interrupt based on a request that meets the setup and hold time requirements.
 This example is the same for a receive or a transmit interrupt request.